John Cale

 "Lou was starting to act funny.
 He brought in this guy Sesnick - who I thought to be a real snake - to be our manager, and all this intrigue started to take place.
 Lou was calling us 'his band' while Sesnick was trying to get him to go solo.
 Maybe it was the drugs he was doing at the time.
 They certainly didn't help."

-The bookkeeping is a total clusterfuck and it will take Cale's lawyer Chris Whent three years for the first royalty checks to arrive, after he started sorting out the mess of the Velvets' financial records, an uneviable task he got handed to him in 1983.
+The bookkeeping is a total clusterfuck and it will take Cale's lawyer Christopher Whent three years for the first royalty checks to arrive, after he started sorting out the mess of the Velvets' financial records, an uneviable task he got handed to him in 1983.

 Sesnick dies from complications from a heart attack in St. Augustine, Florida, on October 27, 2022.
 He was 81.